jumphone/scRef/README.md

     ##################################

-# 5. scRef-based tSNE projection
+# 5. scRef tSNE alignment

 Visualize low-quality scRNA-seq data in the tSNE plot of high-quality scRNA-seq data.